nus-cs2113-AY2021S2/ip/docs/README.md

 ---
 ## Quick start
-### System Requirements
-1. This is a cross-platform application, you can run it on any operating system as long as **Java 11** is installed.
+This is a cross-platform application, you can run it on any operating system as long as **Java 11** is installed.
 > To verify if you have **Java 11** installed, simply type command `java --version` in your terminal.
-2. Download the `ip.jar` file from the latest release
+1. Download the `ip.jar` file from the [latest release](https://github.com/song0180/ip/releases).
-3. Open a new terminal at the folder where the `ip.jar` file is located.
+1. Open a new terminal at the folder where the `ip.jar` file is located.
-4. Run the applictaion use command `java -jar ip.jar`
+1. Run the applictaion use command `java -jar ip.jar`
+1. Refer to the [Features](README.md#features) section below for more info on commands.
 ## Features
+> **Note:**
+> * All commands should be input in `lower_case`.
+It is always the first word supplied by the user.
+>
+>   e.g. `help`, `list`, `todo haha`, etc.
+>
+>
+> * Parameters of a command are denoted in `UPPER_CASE`.
+They must be supplied by the user, otherwise the command will not be recognized.
+>   The actual input of the parameters can be in any case.
+>
+>   e.g. in `todo TASK_CONTENT`, `TASK_CONTENT` is a parameter which can be used as `todo Submit My Assignment`.
+>
+>
+> * Redundant parameters for single-word commands (such as `help` and `list`) will be ignored.
+>
+>    e.g. if the command `help hahahaha` is input, it is equivalent to `help`.
+>
+> * After the appliction starts running, it checks if a `data` folder exists in the same directory where `ip.jar` is located.
+>   If the folder does not exist, the application will create a new folder `data`,
+>   which is used to store the `task.txt` file which contains details of the user's tasks.
+>
+> * The text file `tasks.txt` will be automatically updated in correspondance to the user's task list.
+>
+>   i.e. the content of the text file will be updated after operations such as adding/removing tasks in the task list.

 ### Feature 1
 Description of feature.